bulwark-crypto/bwk-dash/README.md

 - ```script/``` - has the build script and other helpful scripts to come.
 - ```sys/``` - system related functions for api.
 - ```vendor/``` - the location of 3rd party packages.

+## TODO
+- Finish cron binary to query at intervals and store in sqlite3 database.
+- Change API handler to query database for information.
+  - Maybe setup cache at equal interval to cron binary.
+- Add middleware for database connection.